asifurrahman1/RAIL_MARP_Custom_GPT/README.md

 # RAIL-MARP-GPT: Governance-Aware Custom GPT for MARP

-This repository contains the configuration and supporting code for RAIL-MARP-GPT, a Custom GPT that emulates a governance-aware orchestration architecture (RAIL) for a Military Asset & Resource Planning (MARP) fleet transition case study.
+This repository contains the configuration and supporting code for RAIL-MARP-GPT, a Custom GPT that emulates Regulation Aware Integration of Large Language Models (RAIL) for a Military Asset & Resource Planning (MARP) fleet transition case study.

 RAIL-MARP-GPT is built entirely from: